 Driving Under the Influence is considered a Class C offense, punishable by a fine not to exceed $500.
 However, because a DUI is considered an alcohol related offense, there are often costly other expenses associated with a conviction (i.e. increased insurance rates, cancellation by your insurance carrier, driver’s license suspensions, etc.).
 Additionally, if there is a subsequent charge for DUI and a subsequent conviction, you may be subjected to a lengthy jail sentence and/or additionally fines and court costs.

 Just like a DWI, the Texas Department of Public Safety can and will attempt to suspend your driver’s license if you are charged with a DUI.
 You have only 15 days from the date of your DUI charge to request a hearing to save your driver’s license.
 If you do not request this hearing, the Department of Public Safety will suspend your Texas Driver’s License for at least 60 days.
-Contact the lawyers at Johnson and Johnson Law Firm, P.C. immediately to save your license and fight your DUI charge.
+Contact the lawyers at Johnson, Johnson & Baer, P.C. immediately to save your license and defend you against DUI charges.

-It is important that your DUI case be handled by a competent and experienced lawyer familiar with the laws related to DWI and DUI.
+It is important that your DUI case be handled by a competent and experienced lawyer familiar with the laws related to underage drunk driving charges and the juvenile court system.
 If your case is not handled appropriately, there can be serious and lasting consequences.
 However, if the case is handled by an experienced DUI lawyer, it is very possible that your DUI case can ultimately be expunged (removed) from your permanent record.
 Call the DUI defense lawyers at Johnson and Johnson Law Firm.